StevenClontz/blog/source/_posts/2013-12-17-fall-2013-evaluations.markdown

 categories:
 ---

 My last class teaching at Auburn came sooner than expected.
-Starting in the fall, I'll be working as the software engineer / web developer / IT specialist for Auburn's [Office of University Writing](https://fp.auburn.edu/writing/), specifically the [ePortfolio Project](https://fp.auburn.edu/writing/eportfolio-project/).
+Starting in the spring, I'll be working as the software engineer / web developer / IT specialist for Auburn's [Office of University Writing](https://fp.auburn.edu/writing/), specifically the [ePortfolio Project](https://fp.auburn.edu/writing/eportfolio-project/).
 I'm sure I'll post more about that down the road - I start on January 7th.

 I had a great group of students in this final semester.
 And it seems they thought I was okay too.